 Your air conditioner should provide cooling you can feel, not hear.
 If noise is a concern, check with us about getting a variable-speed air conditioner.
 Many of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Getting a smart thermostat is a good method to maximize your energy efficiency, with minimal effort needed from you.
 And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for not much.
 The majority of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
 They also know when you’re at home or out and about and alter settings as necessary.

 If you have an older air conditioner, a smart thermostat might not work with it.
 Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it likely runs on Freon®.
 Also referred to as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
 You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will list the refrigerant type.

 If your air conditioner is operating fine, you can keep on using it.
 However, if it ever develops a refrigerant leak, fixing the problem will be pricey.
 That’s because Freon is only available in reduced, recycled amounts.

 Newer air conditioners run on Puron®, or R-410A.
 But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

 Our Professionals Make Air Conditioning Installation Stress-Free

-Call us at 239-214-0411 to request your free, no-pressure estimate right away!
+Reach us at 239-214-0411 to request your free, no-pressure estimate now!